qburst/DevOps-Automations/scripts/domain-expiry-check/README.md

 ## Prerequisites
 - Bash shell
 - Ensure the packages ssmtp, mailutils, and mutt are installed on your system.
 - Update SMTP server information in the ssmtp configuration file `/etc/ssmtp/ssmtp.conf` , refer the wiki https://wiki.archlinux.org/title/SSMTP

 ## Usage

 1. Clone this repository.
 2. Navigate to project's directory.
-3. Edit the `domain_list.txt` file to include the domains you want to monitor, one per line.
+3. Update the domain list file path in the `domain_list` variable which should contain domains you want to monitor line by line.
-4. Modify the variables `username`, `days_threshold`, and `email_address` in the script `domain_expiry_checker.sh` to configure the user who running the script, threshold days, and email address to receive alert respectively.
+4. Modify the variables `days_threshold` and `email_address` in the script `domain_expiry_checker.sh` to configure the threshold days and email address to receive alert respectively.
 5. Run the script as a cronjob, you can add the following to your crontab file using `crontab -e` command to schedule the script to run daily at 4:00 AM.
 Replace the path of log file according to yours.
    ```
    0 3 * * * /bin/bash /path/to/domain_expiry_checker.sh >> /path/to/logfile.log 2>&1